react-native-community/discussions-and-proposals/proposals/0007-rn-versions-lifecycle-support.md

 The React Native Core team is working to strike a balance between the speed of innovation with the amount of regular change to the platform.
 We understand that each release brings new value and has an adoption cost to the community.
 This document describes how we intend to formally balance these concerns and provide clear and consistent support over time.
-React Native team will work on best-effort bases to release a new version of React Native every four months.
+React Native team will work on best-effort basis to release a new version of React Native every four months.
 And will focus on speeding up the release cycle and put considerable effort into ensuring a seamless upgrade path.
 This document describes the level of support we can provide and which set of versions is supported.

 ## Glossary